google/codeworld/web/help/GuideUnit1.md

     ![](cw-error-notinscope.png)

-    * If you see "not in scope", this means you have misspelled a word, or used the wrong capitalization.
+    * If you see "not in scope", this means you have misspelled a word or used the wrong capitalization.
     * If you see "parse error", this can mean you've left out or have extra punctuation marks or symbols.

-    Check your code carefully, and try again.
+    Check your code carefully and try again.

 Dissecting your first program
 -----------------------------